• Skip to primary navigation

 Characteristics

-According to Steven Jenkins, one of the most knowledgeable cheesemongers in America who wrote Cheese Primer about Stilton, "The flavor of a great Stilton cheese is full, rich, and creamy, as complex as that of any other great blue.
+According to Steven Jenkins, one of the most knowledgeable cheesemongers in America who wrote Cheese Primer about Stilton, "The flavor of a great Stilton cheese is full, rich, and creamy, as complex as any other great blue.

-Doesn't that just make you want to go out and buy some and taste for yourself?
+Doesn't that make you want to go out and buy some and taste for yourself?

 White Stilton

 At the Colston Bassett Dairy, one of only five dairies licensed to produce Stilton cheese, they also make a white Stilton.
-This cheese is made exactly like blue Stilton, but it isn't pierced so the mold doesn't grow.
+This cheese is made precisely like blue Stilton, but it isn't pierced so the mold doesn't grow.

 Serving Stilton